getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 Notice that in this case, we don't really care (or even *need*) `Foo`, we just need an **object** (in our case, arbitrarily labeled `Foo.prototype`) to test against another **object**.
 The question `isPrototypeOf(..)` answers is: **in the entire `[[Prototype]]` chain of `a`, does `Foo.prototype` ever appear?**

 Same question, and exact same answer.
-But in this second approach, we don't need the indirection of referencing **function** whose `.prototype` property will automatically be consulted.
-We *just need* two **objects**, for example:
+But in this second approach, we don't need the indirection of referencing a **function** (`Foo`) whose `.prototype` property will automatically be consulted.

+We *just need* the two **objects** to inspect a relationship between them.
+For example:

 ```js
 // Simply: does `b` appear in `c`s [[Prototype]] chain?